lTheMightyMl/Jozve/Jozve.md

 ## How difficult is real-valued optimisation?

 If we do not make any assumptions about the function $f:\R^n\rightarrow\R$ , then it is impossible to find a global minimiser or maximiser in finite time.
-This is due to the fact that the value of the function at any one point does not reveal information about the function's behaviour a
+This is due to the fact that the value of the function at any one point does not reveal information about the function's behaviour at other points.

 # 3